iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 all this expressiveness comes with its caveats.
 It is too easy to write a functional spaghetti code if recursion is used indiscriminately.
 Because of all its power, recursive code lacks in safety.
-It would even be fair to say that, like `goto`, it is too _unestructured_.
+It would even be fair to say that, like `goto`, it is too unstructured.

 The idea of structured control flow really caught on in the imperative world.
 One hardly sees a wild `goto` in the middle of a modern piece of code.